-14 STORAGE INSTRUCTIONS
+14. STORAGE INSTRUCTIONS

 - 1. Do not store in buildings where humans or domestic animals reside.
 This product must be stored away from lodging for humans, animal quarters and normal work areas to avoid inadvertent exposure. - 2.
-Store Phostoxin® in a dry, well-ventilated area away from heat, under lock and key.
+Store GASTOXIN® in a dry, well-ventilated area away from heat, under lock and key.
 Post appropriate signage indicating it as a pesticide storage area.
-Do not contaminate water, food or feed by storing pesticides in the same areas used to store these commodities. - 3.
-Keep out of reach of children and prevent access by unauthorized personnel. - 4.
-Phostoxin® pellets and tablets are supplied in gas-tight, resealable aluminum flasks.
-Do not expose the product to atmospheric moisture any longer than is necessary and seal tightly before returning opened flasks to storage. - 5.
-The shelf life of Phostoxin® is virtually unlimited as long as the containers are tightly sealed.
+Do not contaminate water, food or feed by storing pesticides in the same areas used to store these commodities.

+- 3. Keep out of reach of children and prevent access by unauthorized personnel. - 4.
+GASTOXIN® pellets and tablets are supplied in gas-tight, resealable aluminum flasks.
+Sachets and sachet chains are supplied in gas-tight non-resealable tins.
+Do not expose the product to atmospheric moisture any longer than is necessary and, in the case of pellets/tablets, seal tightly before returning opened flasks to storage. - 5.
+The shelf life of GASTOXIN® is virtually unlimited as long as the containers are tightly sealed and the manufacturer's storage instructions are followed.

-15 DISPOSAL
+15. DISPOSAL

-15.1 General
+15.1.
+General